January Gardening Tips & Jobs for Guernsey Gardeners

 There’s nothing better than getting back in the garden as the days begin to lengthen.
+January is a great time to get yourself organised for some busy and fun gardening months ahead!
 Here are our top January gardening tips and what’s looking good at Earlswood Garden Centre right now…

 Plants on sale now and looking good this month: